 Jesus was coming to establish a kingdom.
 He’d been telling his followers all along that the Kingdom of Heaven had already arrived.
 But people were expecting him to be a different kind of king than he was.

 Think about the people standing at the gate, lining the streets.
 The ones laying down cloaks and waving palm branches and shouting, “Save us!”
 They were cheering for Jesus.
 That makes them “the good guys,” right?
 They wanted Jesus to be king.
 They wanted their world to fall into line with Jesus’ rulership.
 But, what did they think that meant?

 I think they imagined a powerful, independent nation.
-I think they were recalling stories of King David and King Solomon, back when things were great, when Judah was a power unto itself.
-They wanted the hated foreigners out of control.
+I think they were recalling stories of King David and King Solomon, the legendary past when things were great.
+They wanted the hated foreigners out of power.
 They wanted to stop paying taxes to the empire.
 They wanted Rome out of their decisions.
 I imagine they wanted to feel pride in their nation again.